Jhgomez/sopes1/Clase/notes.md

 # Kubernetes Objects

 ## Deployments
-They helps us escalate our projects using replicas like we can see in the Kubernetes architecture image, these replicas can create other PODs instances to escalate the app to be high available and also can make roll backs
+They helps us escalate our projects using replicas like we can see in the Kubernetes architecture image, these replicas can create other PODs instances to escalate the app to be high available and also can make roll backs.

 ### Deployments Commands
 * `kubectl create deployment <deployment_name(usually an app name)> --replicas=<number> --image=<image_name>`